 - 997 (Functional Acknowledgment): Confirmation that Kroger has received and processed the EDI transmission.
 Monitoring 997s helps identify transmission failures before they become operational problems.

-The challenge with Kroger EDI is not the transaction types themselves—they are standard—but the banner-specific variations in formatting, data field requirements, and submission timing.
-A 850 from Kroger banner may have slightly different reference number formats than a Fred Meyer PO.
-The 856 submission window is the same across banners (post-shipment, pre-arrival), but timing in practice may need adjustment based on different DC receiving windows.
+An 850 from the Kroger banner may use slightly different reference number formats than a Fred Meyer PO.
+The 856 submission window is the same across banners—after shipment, before arrival—but in practice, timing shifts with each DC's receiving windows.

-Most 3PLs configure Kroger EDI using a standards-based platform like SPS Commerce that allows banner-level mapping variations.
-This approach eliminates the need to rebuild EDI from scratch for each banner, but does require upfront configuration effort.
+Most 3PLs configure Kroger EDI on a standards-based platform like SPS Commerce that supports banner-level mapping variations.
+You configure once instead of rebuilding EDI from scratch for each banner—but that configuration takes real upfront effort.

 Carton Specifications and Packing Requirements